samsface/godot-native-example/README.md

 ## For all builds

-- You DO NOT need to copy and built files into the Godot project.
+- You DO NOT need to copy the build files into the Godot project.
 CMake does this for you.
 - You DO NOT need to restart Godot every time you rebuild.
 Godot will reload the plugin.

 ## Using the CI: